marcus67/little_brother_taskbar/README.md

 ### Install the Software

-`LittleBrotherTaskbar` is available as a PIP package.
+`LittleBrotherTaskbar` will be available as a PIP package.

 ### Configure the Software